groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/02_Objects.md

 >We use single- or double-quotes for string literals otherwise Groovy thinks the text is actually code and tries to interpret it.

-We can call methods directly on literal values as Groovy will create an appropriate instance for us:
+We can call methods directly on literal values as Groovy will create an appropriate object instance for us:

 ```groovy
 assert 1.plus(1) == 2